awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 ```

 `MainModeSecMethods`
 The encryption and authentication algorithms for the IKE SA\.
-These are the suggested settings for the VPN connection, and are the default settings for Windows Server 2012 R2 IPsec VPN connections\.
+These are the suggested settings for the VPN connection, and are the default settings for Windows Server IPsec VPN connections\.

 `MainModeKeyLifetime`
 The IKE SA key lifetime\.
-This is the suggested setting for the VPN connection, and is the default setting for Windows Server 2012 R2 IPsec VPN connections\.
+This is the suggested setting for the VPN connection, and is the default setting for Windows Server IPsec VPN connections\.

 `QuickModeSecMethods`
 The encryption and authentication algorithms for the IPsec SA\.
-These are the suggested settings for the VPN connection, and are the default settings for Windows Server 2012 R2 IPsec VPN connections\.
+These are the suggested settings for the VPN connection, and are the default settings for Windows Server IPsec VPN connections\.

 `QuickModePFS`
  We suggest that you use master key perfect forward secrecy \(PFS\) for your IPsec sessions\.

-## Step 3: Configure the Windows server<a name="cgw-win2012-configure-server"></a>
+## Step 3: Configure the Windows Server<a name="cgw-device-windows-server-configure"></a>

-Before you set up the VPN tunnel, you must install and configure Routing and Remote Access Services on your Windows server\.
+Before you set up the VPN tunnel, you must install and configure Routing and Remote Access Services on Windows Server\.
 That allows remote users to access resources on your network\.

-**To install Routing and Remote Access Services on Windows Server 2012 R2**
+**To install Routing and Remote Access Services**

-1. Log on to the Windows Server 2012 R2 server\.
+1. Log on to your Windows Server\.

 1. Go to the **Start** menu, and choose **Server Manager**\.